vgratian/porn_tweets/Readme.md

 In short, tweets which contained a larger number of matching words and especially words that were less frequent in the collection, had a higher cosine similarity to the benchmark.

-The ranking of 1M tweets required 130.22 seconds from a XPS Dell laptop with i5 Intel processor and 8GB memory.
+The ranking of 1M tweets required 124.15 seconds on an XPS Dell laptop with i5 Intel processor and 8GB memory.

 ## tweet data